Special Educational Needs and Disabilities

 We discuss and explore bullying and how to respond to it if you see it or if it should happen to you.
 Children are taught, through example, respect, tolerance and acceptance.
 Please refer to the Anti-Bullying Policy on the school website.

-Are children with SEN fully included in all school activities?
+Are children with SEND fully included in all school activities?

-What training do staff have to support children with SEN?
+What training do staff have to support children with SEND?

-The SENCO, Mrs Ellen Zvandasara, has over 5 years’ experience as an SEN coordinator and Inclusion Manager.
-The expertise gained through this experience and studies of the SEN National Award is shared with all staff during INSET days and meetings.
+The SENDCO, Mrs Eileen Damzen, has expertise gained through 20 years experience as a primary school teacher and SENDCO.
 Support staff members gain specialist training from various sources such as speech and language therapists, educational psychologists, specialist outreach teachers and a variety of training courses.
 The support staff at St Mary’s have extensive knowledge in supporting children with Autistic Spectrum Disorder and Specific Learning Difficulties.
 All staff have completed Positive Handling training during the past eighteen months.

 We have regular visits from an outreach teacher from Whitefield School to broaden our understanding and provision for children with specific needs.

-How do I make a complaint relating to SEN?
+How do I make a complaint relating to SEND?

 Please refer to the Complaints Policy on the school website.

-Where can I find support as a parent of a child with SEN?
+Where can I find support as a parent of a child with SEND?

 Parents can contact the Waltham Forest Special Educational Needs Disability Information Advice and Support Service.